23 January, 2023

 How do I register for VAT in the UK?

-The registration process for VAT in the UK is very simple and can be completed in three easy steps:
+The registration process for VAT in the UK is straightforward.
+It can be completed in three easy steps: 1) Check if your services are eligible for VAT, 2) Choose the appropriate VAT scheme, and 3) Register online on the official website.

 How do I calculate my turnover for voluntary VAT?